Non-Academic Careers

 Keep in mind that it is always beneficial to search for local non-profit jobs on local job boards.
 For example, to find positions in Santa Barbara, you can utilize the Nonprofit Resource Network of Santa Barbara or UCSB’s Handshake.
 Sometimes job boards of state-wide nonprofit associations, such as CalNonprofits, also are an advantageous place to start since they host jobs in areas wider than a locality but not as wide as the entire country.

 Industry jobs comprise the bulk of non-academic jobs.
-We recommend to start looking for jobs that overlap with your interest in industry and your subject or field of study.
+We recommend you start looking for jobs that overlap with your interest in industry and your subject or field of study.
 For example, SHEF (social science, humanities, education, and fine arts) grad students may start looking at jobs within the consulting, counseling, publishing, journalism, or technology industries.
-Once you pinpoint a specific industry, you can explore a deeper, niche subfield.
+Once you pinpoint a specific industry (or two or three), you can explore a deeper, niche subfield.
 For example, within the consulting field, you could explore your passion for GIS (geographic information systems) and its impact on food resources for developing countries.

 PRO TIP